mholt/json-to-go/README.md

 Translates JSON into a Go type definition.
 [Check it out!](http://mholt.github.io/json-to-go)

+This is a sister tool to [curl-to-Go](https://mholt.github.io/curl-to-go), which converts curl commands to Go code.

 Things to note:

 - The script sometimes has to make some assumptions, so give the output a once-over.